 “Be conscious around food, choose nourishment instead of “food.”
-Eat it slowly, savour it, enjoy it, share it and don’t eat in a way you would be embarrassed by if others were watching.
+Eat it slowly, savor it, enjoy it, share it, and don’t eat in a way you would be embarrassed by if others were watching.
 Ultimately, get in touch with what is the driving force of your relationship with food.”

 “Over the years I’ve noticed that many of my clients know what to do in terms of nutrition, they just aren’t doing it.
 So the crux of our work plays out more like a therapy session—getting to the bottom of why they aren’t doing it.
 A lot of the whys are because, quite simply, life gets in the way.
 They have so many responsibilities and obligations, the days get away from them, and they wind up overeating or making poor choices because they are tired or stressed, or because they go into meals starving.

 The best way to combat this is to take a proactive approach and plan ahead.
 Arm yourself with healthy options like crudités and hummus, ½ an avocado with garlic salt, a packet of unsweetened nut butter with a piece of fruit.
 Then, be sure to hit up the local grocery store or farmer’s market to stock up once you’ve reached your destination.”

 “I always emphasize this idea of portion sizes.
 One thing that has been a savior for me in [my] postpartum period with little Bub, is my frozen Veggie Burgers.
 I also love the Mushroom Burger that is in myBeauty Detox Foods book.
 I add variety to it, by adding different herbs, lentils or black beans….making an effort to switch it up often, so I can benefit from the varied nutrients.”